On Memorization in Diffusion Models: Memorization in Diffusion Models

-Intuitively, we hypothesize that the default configuration of EDM lacks the essential capacity to memorize the $50\text{k}$ training images in CIFAR-10, which motivates our exploration into whether expected memorization behavior will manifest when reducing the training dataset size.
-In particular, we generate a sequence of training datasets with different sizes of $\{20\text{k}, 10\text{k}, 5\text{k}, 2\text{k}\}$, by sampling subsets from the original set of $50\text{k}$ CIFAR-10 training images.
+Intuitively, we hypothesize that the default configuration of EDM lacks the essential capacity to memorize the 50k training images in CIFAR-10, which motivates our exploration into whether expected memorization behavior will manifest when reducing the training dataset size.
+In particular, we generate a sequence of training datasets with different sizes of \{20k, 10k, 5k, 2k\}, by sampling subsets from the original set of 50k CIFAR-10 training images.
 We follow the default EDM training procedure~\citep{karras2022elucidating} with consistent training epochs on these smaller datasets.
-As shown in Fig.~\ref{fig_data_mem}, when $|\mathcal{D}|=20\text{k}$ or $10\text{k}$, the memorization ratio remains close to zero.
-However, upon further reducing the training dataset size to $|\mathcal{D}|=5\text{k}$ or $2\text{k}$, the EDM models exhibit noticeable memorization.
+As shown in Figure~\ref{fig_data_mem}, when $|\mathcal{D}|=\,$20k or 10k, the memorization ratio remains close to zero.
+However, upon further reducing the training dataset size to $|\mathcal{D}|=\,$5k or 2k, the EDM models exhibit noticeable memorization.
 This observation indicates the substantial impact of training dataset size on memorization.
 Additionally, we notice that the memorization ratio increases with more training epochs.
-To observe this, we extend the training duration to $40\text{k}$ epochs, ten times longer than that in \citet{karras2022elucidating}.
-In Fig.~\ref{fig_data_size}, when $|\mathcal{D}|=1\text{k}$, the model achieves over $90\%$ memorization.
-However, even with $40\text{k}$ training epochs, the diffusion model still struggle to replicate a large portion of training samples when $|\mathcal{D}|=5\text{k}$.\looseness=-1
+To observe this, we extend the training duration to 40k epochs, ten times longer than that in \citet{karras2022elucidating}.
+In Figure~\ref{fig_data_size}, when $|\mathcal{D}|=\,$1k, the model achieves over 90\% memorization.
+However, even with 40k training epochs, the diffusion model still struggles to replicate a large portion of training samples when $|\mathcal{D}|=\,$5k.

 Based on our findings, we seek to quantify the maximum dataset size at which diffusion models demonstrate behavior similar to the theoretical optimum, which is crucial in understanding memorization behavior.
-To formalize this notion, considering a data distribution $P$, a diffusion model configuration $\mathcal{M}$, and a training procedure $\mathcal{T}$, we introduce the concept of \textit{effective model memorization} with the following definition:
+To formalize this notion, considering a data distribution $\mathbf{P}$, a diffusion model configuration $\mathcal{M}$, and a training procedure $\mathcal{T}$, we introduce the concept of \emph{effective model memorization} with the definition as follows inspired by \citet{yoon2023diffusion}.\looseness=-1

-\begin{definition}[Effective model memorization] The effective model memorization (EMM) with respect to $P$, $\mathcal{M}$, $\mathcal{T}$ and parameter $\epsilon > 0$, is defined as:
+\begin{definition}[Effective model memorization] The effective model memorization (EMM) with respect to $\mathbf{P}$, $\mathcal{M}$, $\mathcal{T}$ and parameter $\zeta > 0$, is defined as

-where $\mathcal{R}_{\mathrm{Mem}}$ refers to the ratio of memorization. \end{definition}
+where $\mathcal{R}_{\textrm{Mem}}$ refers to the ratio of memorization. \end{definition}